SignalWalker/net.ashwalker/src/post/neocities/buttons2.md

   - css
 ---

-I went out to look for more buttons and I'm begging everyone who has 88x31s or other pixel art on their website: please use `image-rendering: pixelated`
+I went out to look for more buttons and I'm begging everyone who has 88x31s or other pixel art on their website: please use `image-rendering: crisp-edges`